SATXtoday City Guide Live Banner

 Allyson LeBleu and Ali Corbitt are serving up one-of-a-kind drinks out of their moblie coffee trailer including The Shawty with salted caramel + pistachio and the Baristas Choice for a surprise drink.

-Nestled on the northwest side of San Antonio is this organic coffee truck that’s serving up Frappe Taro + Honey Lavender, Organic Hibiscus Chia Ice Tea, cakes, and empanadas.
+This organic coffee truck is serving up Frappe Taro + Honey Lavender, Organic Hibiscus Chia Ice Tea, cakes, and empanadas.

-Enjoy the sun on your skin while sipping an Iced Honeycomb Banana Latte from San Antonio’s newest coffee trailer in Leon Valley.
+Enjoy the sun on your skin while sipping an Iced Honeycomb Banana Latte from this coffee trailer and grab a seat under its pink umbrellas.

 Halcyon Southtown,1414 S. Alamo St.

-Located in the Blue Star District, sip on a cup of coffee, or a drink of your choice, while catching up with friends, people watching, or get caught up on work emails that never seem to end.
+Located in the Blue Star District, sip on a cup of coffee, or a drink of your choice, while catching up with friends, people watching, or skimming on work emails that never seem to end.

-Grab a coffee, cold pressed juice, an açaí bowl, and other healthy eating options at this coffee spot in The RIM.
+Housed in a former Revolución, you can grab a coffee, cold pressed juice, an açaí bowl, and other healthy eating options at this spot in The RIM.
 Then make your way up to its rooftop to take in the view of the north side of San Antonio.

 carriqui-WP Resize